 Founder and CEO, My Bitcoin Will

 I'm originally from South Africa, where I studied Law (LLB) and Political Thought (BA) before qualifying as an attorney and spending a decade working in commercial real estate and investment.
-Along the way I picked up a Master's in Real Estate (MSc) and later, after moving to Australia in 2018, a Diploma in Financial Planning (RG146).
+Along the way I picked up a Master's in Real Estate (MSc) and later, after moving to Australia in 2018 with my family, a Diploma in Financial Planning (RG146).

 I'd come across Bitcoin twice before and dismissed it both times.
 The third time was different.
 In 2020, while studying for my financial planning diploma, I encountered it again and this time I had the headspace to go deep.
 For the first time, I asked the question every Bitcoiner eventually asks: what is money?
 And if governments can simply print money to keep the economy alive, why do we pay tax?